Gru97/Notes/DynamicLogLevel.md

 # Changing Log Level At Runtime
 Due to some restrictions we are facing in a project when it comes to using logging and monitoring tools, and other reasons beyond the scope of this document, we've decided to implement a machanism to change log level at runtime.
-Here are the steps taken to do so:
+Here are the steps we took to do it:

 We need to define categories for different processes of the application to temporarily change the log level of a specific category for debugging purpose .
 Changing global log level is also possible, but not our choice.
 The first thing is to add our contextual data to all logs in a specific part of the program to distinguish different parts with a *category*.
 We are using **Serilog** library in **dotnet**, and it has a feature called **LogContext** .
 It's a way to enrich logs with custom data.
 [Here](https://github.com/serilog/serilog/wiki/Enrichment "Here") is the documents to setup and use LogContext.